The End of Heartache (song)

 "The End of Heartache" is the title track and second single from Killswitch Engage's third studio album The End of Heartache.
-The song also appeared as the theme song for the 2004 zombie action film Resident Evil: Apocalypse.

 The song became the band's breakthrough single, peaking at no. 31 on the Mainstream Rock Chart.

+Composition and background

+Stephen Hill described the song as "a slow-building epic that eschewed the Killswitch sound of savage metallic hardcore for an altogether more anthemic vibe", noting the hook as introducing new dynamics to the band.
+Guitarist Adam Dutkiewicz attributed the song to a desire to do something the band had never done before which would resonate with a large number of people.

 Music video

 Two videos were produced for the song.
 The video edit of the song features mostly clean singing from vocalist Howard Jones with a few background screams, much like the video for "My Curse".

 The first video shows the band performing the song inter-cut with footage from Resident Evil: Apocalypse along with close-up shots of the band playing.

 The second video cuts out the Resident Evil: Apocalypse footage and cuts between shots of the band performing the song.

 Reception

 The song was included on Revolvers list of "16 Great Non-Hair-Metal Power Ballads".

+Loudwire has dubbed the song a “epic anthem that kicked metalcore to the next level.”